 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the Investment Plan in lieu of the FRS defined benefit plan.
 School employees participating in DROP are not eligible to participate in the Investment Plan.
-Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
+Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds, benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contribution rates that are based on salary and membership class (Regular Class, Elected County Officers, etc.), as the FRS defined benefit plan.
 Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.

-Allocations to the investment member's accounts during the 2020-21 fiscal year were as follows:
+Allocations to the investment member's accounts during the 2023-24 fiscal year were as follows:

 Percent of

 Gross

 Class Compensation

-FRS, Regular 8.28
+FRS, Regular 11.57

-FRS, Elected County Officers 49.18
+FRS, Elected County Officers 56.62

-FRS, Senior Management Service 27.29
+FRS, Senior Management Service 32.46

 For all membership classes, employees are immediately vested in their own contributions and are vested after 1 year of service for employer contributions and investment earnings.
 If an accumulated benefit obligation for service credit originally earned under the FRS Pension Plan is transferred to the Investment Plan, the member must have the years of service required for FRS Pension Plan vesting (including the service credit represented by the transferred funds) to be vested for these funds and the earnings on the funds.
-Non-vested employer contributions are placed in a suspense account for up to 5 years.
-If the employee returns to FRS-covered employment within the 5-year period, the employee will regain control over their account.
-If the employee does not return within the 5-year period, the employee will forfeit the accumulated account balance.
-For the fiscal year ended June 30, 2021, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the School.